Hajji Baba Afshar

-Hadji Baba Afshar (افشار، حاجی بابا in Persian) was one of the first medical practitioners in Iran who studied modern medicine in Europe.
+Hajji Baba Afshar (also spelled Haji; افشار، حاجی بابا) was an Iranian doctor, who was the first from his country to apply modern European medicine.
+He was the chief physician at the courts of the Qajar crown prince Abbas Mirza and the latters son Mohammad Shah Qajar (r.
+1834–1848).

+Since "Hajji Baba" is a name typically given to a child in celebration and remembrance of his grandfather or great-grandfather, his true name is unknown.

-He was sent in 1226 AH/1811 CE together with a number of others to study medicine and chemistry in England at the expense of the crown prince and under the supervision of Sir Harford Jones-Brydges.
+He was sent in 1811 together with a number of others to study medicine and chemistry in England at the expense of the crown prince and under the supervision of Sir Harford Jones-Brydges.

 Although he stayed for eight years in England, he did not receive a degree.
 Upon return he was the court physician under Mohammad Shah Qajar.
+He died in 1842 or 1843.
+He had two sons, Mirza Mohammad Mostawfi and Mirza Ali.
+He also had a brother named Jafar-qoli Beg, who was a mining engineer in Russia.

 Hajji Baba may have been the inspiration for the best-selling novels, The Adventures of Hajji Baba of Ispahan (1824) and The Adventures of Hajji Baba of Ispahan in England (1828), written by James Justinian Morier.
-According to Stuart, Ḥāǰǰī Bābā was extremely annoyed at Morier’s use of his name for the title of his novel The Adventures of Hajji Baba of Ispahan.
+According to Stuart, Hajji Baba was extremely annoyed at Morier’s use of his name for the title of his novel The Adventures of Hajji Baba of Ispahan.